maartenba/maartenba.github.io/_posts/2020-08-26-producer-consumer-pipelines-with-system-threading-channels.markdown

 author: Maarten Balliauw
 ---

-Last week, I came across the following question: "Is there an async producer consumer collection these days in .NET?"
+Last week, I came across the following question: "Is there an async producer/consumer collection these days in .NET?"

 Why yes, there is!
 Using `System.Threading.Channels`, we can create producer/consumer pairs, and we can even chain them together in a pipeline.